anooruddh/devops/DockerReadme.md

 One of its popular use-cases is building wrapper containers-images that encapsulate legacy programs for containerization, which leverages an ENTRYPOINT instruction to ensure the program will always run.

+Combine ENTRYPOINT with CMD if you need a container with a specified executable and a default parameter that can be modified easily.
+For example, when containerizing an application use ENTRYPOINT and CMD to set environment-specific variables.

+# How to Override Entrypoint Using Docker Run	(--entrypoint flag)

+		FROM ubuntu
+		MAINTAINER sofija
+		RUN apt-get update
+		ENTRYPOINT [“echo”, “Hello”]
+		CMD [“World”]

+		$ docker run container_name
+		OUTPUT
+		Hello World

+		OVERRIDE CMD

+		$ docker run container_name ANOORUDDH
+		OUTPUT
+		Hello ANOORUDDH

+		OVERRIDE ENTRYPOINT
+		docker run --entrypoint [new_command] [docker_image] [optional:value]
+		sudo docker run -it --entrypoint /bin/bash [docker_image] OUTPUT
+		Instead of showing you Hello World, You will be see that you are inside docker container

+Don’t forget that this is only temporary.
+Once you exit out of the container and run it again using the standard docker run command, it executes the default ENTRYPOINT instruction.

   ======================================================================